AI Tools for Developers: 20+ Best ChatGPT & Coding Assistants (2026)

 Where human judgment still dominates:

-While IDE-integrated tools like Copilot and Cursor handle in-editor assistance, ChatGPT Toolbox solves a different critical problem: organizing your broader AI-assisted development workflow.
+While IDE-integrated tools like Copilot and Cursor handle in-editor assistance, AI Toolbox solves a different critical problem: organizing your broader AI-assisted development workflow.

 1. Project Organization